Our Saviour Lutheran Church (Baltimore): Stained glass

-In the years between 1949 and 1962, members of the congregation commissioned 32 stained glass windows from the Willet Stained Glass Company of Philadelphia.
+In the years between 1949 and 1962, members of the congregation commissioned 32 stained glass windows from the Willet Stained Glass Company.

 The first three windows to be installed were those above the altar: they depict the article of faith, that both the Old and New Testaments reveal Jesus Christ as the Savior.
 In 1949 they were dedicated as a memorial to four members of the congregation who died in World War II: the windows were donated by the parents of the veterans and other members of the congregation.
-All of the windows were designed by Marguerite Gaudin (an internationally famous stained-glass designer at Willet Studios).
+All of the windows were designed by Marguerite Gaudin (an internationally famous stained glass designer at Willet Studios).
 Among Gaudin's other notable design achievements were windows for the National Presbyterian Church and Chapel in Washington, D.C., the Cathedral of St. John the Divine in New York City, and Grace Episcopal Cathedral in San Francisco.

 Most of the church's windows depict two or three related scenes from the Old or New Testaments; others contain illustrations of the various Creeds of the Church or its hymns, e.g., "Te Deum."